jacobdbrown4/jacob_brown/_pages/log.md

   * started working on a simple tmr example
   * worked on improving SpyDrNet tutorial
   * made small edits throughout the SpyDrNet documentation (mostly typos and such)
+  * started working through the Bootcamp Vivado activities about tcl and testbenches
 * **Friday**:
+  * edited typos in INSTALL.rst of SpyDrNet
+  * met with Andrew Keller and Ben to discuss more things about SpyDrNet SHREC
+  * worked on making a function to look at the paths in a circuit and compare it with itself after TMR (to see if the paths still exist)

 ### Week 4: May 17, 2021
 * **Weekly Goals** :